 Trial closes are an integral part of the Automobile Sales System Presentation and Demonstration.

 When we are about five or six minutes away from the Dealership, I start a closing summary.

-And, with these trial closes, I will suggest to the prospect that when he drives on the lot we park the vehicle in the ‘Sold Line’ (another trial close).
+And, with these trial closes, I will suggest to the prospect that when she or he drives on the lot we park the vehicle in the ‘Sold Line’ (another trial close).